lengocduy/DLLogging/README.md

 ## License

-Logging is available under the MIT license.
+DLLogging is available under the MIT license.
 See the [LICENSE](LICENSE.md) file for more info.